Learn why long-term disability insurance is the most cost-effective way to protect your income in cases of illness or injury.

 Did you know one in four workers will become disabled before they retire?
 How will you achieve your financial goals if you can’t work?
-With long-term disability insurance.
-Disability insurance provides income replacement if you become sick or injured.
-Find out whether or not it’s worth it for you.
+Long-term disability insurance provides the most comprehensive and cost-effective form of income protection compared to workers' comp, short-term disability insurance, or Social Security disability insurance.

 Long-term disability (LTD for short) is a relatively straightforward product that does what it says: it protects you during lengthy periods of disability when you're unable to work.
 It's often described as income replacement insurance, because during the disability period when you're not getting a paycheck, your long-term disability insurance will pay you a monthly amount.
 If you get a good policy, the amount will come close to your take-home after taxes.